 As well as their Roman predecessors, the Byzantines took care to protect the oriental borders of their empire, being afraid from an eventual invasion coming from East.
-However they neglected the southern area, from where time to time Arab tribes used to conduct raids without gravity and then withdraw.
+However, they neglected the southern area, from where time to time Arab tribes used to conduct raids without gravity and then to withdraw.
 Not suspicious in any way that a serious threat could come from South, they let this portion without any efficient defensive system.
-Thus, Prophet Mohammed troops moved without trouble till Muta near Kerak, where they won by surprise the Byzantines soldiers.
+Thus, Prophet Mohammed troops moved without difficulty till Muta near Kerak, where they won by surprise the Byzantines soldiers.
 In few years, the Muslim troops have thrown the Byzantines out of the Middle-East.
 Hence, Jordan was the field of major historical events in the first decades of Islam, with the battle of Muta, Fahl and Yarmouk.
 Today, Muta has become a Muslim pilgrimage destination.
 Numerous tombs of Prophet’s companions can be visited around of Kerak (Muta) area, along the Jordan Valley and in Irbid area.

 Mazar, Zaid and Jafar mausoleum

 The Muslim conquest removed the barriers between the western part of the Near-East and the middle-eastern cultures of Iran and Mesopotamia.
 It gave by this way the opportunity to amalgamate the cultural resources of two civilization poles.
 In 661, the capital of the recently created Arab empire was moved from Medine to Damascus, residence of the Omayyad dynasty which ruled from 661 till 750 AD.
 The Omayyad reused the castles which protected the eastern border of the previous empire and turned them into leisure residences, hunting lodges….
 Some of them are now integrated in the touristic circuits Hallabat, while some others are located in the middle of the desert, thus difficult to access.